bright1993ff66/social_media_collection_analysis/README.md

 The general data preprocessing steps involve the following steps:

-<u>For the semantic information</u>:

-- Only consider the messages posted in several languages (e.g., English and Chinese)
-- Remove the messages not containing the latitude and longitude information.
-Only consider the messages posted within, for instance, the city boundary

 <u>For the user information</u>:

 - Remove the bot accounts.
 We use the following rules to delete the bot accounts ([Coşkun & Özturan, 2018](https://www.mdpi.com/2078-2489/9/5/102/htm)):
   - whose number of tweets is 2 standard deviations away from the mean of the users from that city
   - whose most identified geographic footprint (latitude & longitude pair) accounts for over 60% of all the footprints

+<u>For the spatial and semantic information</u>:

+- Remove the messages not containing the latitude and longitude information.
+- Only consider the messages posted within, for instance, the city boundary
+- Only extract the messages posted in some specific languages (e.g., English and Chinese)

 <u>For the temporal information</u>: